-I appreciate this is not going to put me on the medal list for services to tourism and I also think I’m off Mrs Windsor’s garden party invitations.
+I appreciate this is not going to put me on the medal list for services to tourism and I also think I’m off Mr Windsor’s garden party invitations.

-OK, I’m NOT going to put the Palace of Holyroodhouse on the list of must sees in Edinburgh.
+OK, I’m NOT going to put the Palace of Holyroodhouse on the list of Edinburgh must sees.
 (But, hey, it’s only fair to point out that we once took a top lawyer from Austin, Texas, to the palace – and, as a history buff, he thought it unmissable!)